Where to Go Skijoring in the Vicinity of Fairbanks

 Old Murphy Dome Road: A fun 5.8-mile round trip on trails maintained by local mushers with great views along the way.
 High enough to be a lot warmer than in town on cold days and it receives good early snow.

 Rosie Creek Trails: This is an extensive set of unmaintained trails that stretch to the west of Fairbanks, stretching between the Tanana River and the Parks Highway.
 We don’t know of a good online map of those trails (let us know if you find one!), but here is a Google Earth file you can download, courtesy of Brian Charlton: Rosie Creek Area Trails (KML).

 Tanana Lakes Recreation Area: This is the borough’s latest park, located at the south end of Cushman Street on the Tanana River.
 The borough grooms a roughly 5K loop in the winter, although at various times the loop may be shorter if the lakes aren’t completely frozen.
 They have a fairly active Facebook page where you can get updated information.

 Two Rivers Nordic Trails: 7.5K of groomed Nordic ski trails that are open to ASPA members only.
 Please pay (address is posted on the trail map page) the daily use fee ($5) or buy a season pass ($50) so skijorers may continue to use these great trails.
 Please clean up poop anywhere on the trail, not just in the holding area like on mushing trails (we usually just flip it into the trees).

-White Mountain Recreation Area: Miles and miles of backcountry trails maintained for snowmobiling, mushing, and skiing by the Bureau of Land Management.
+White Mountains National Recreation Area: Miles and miles of backcountry trails maintained for snowmobiling, mushing, and skiing by the Bureau of Land Management.
 The most popular trailhead is at Milepost 28 of the Elliot Highway north of Fairbanks.
 Lee’s and Moose Creek Cabins are two of the more popular destinations.